RSNA Value of Imaging through Comparative Effectiveness (VOICE) Program

 Course dates and locations

-- Three online courses consisting of web-based videos, readings, assignments and webinars occurring between workshops
+- Three online courses consisting of web-based videos, readings, assignments and webinars occurring between the virtual and in-person workshops

 - Recommended for radiologists and radiation oncologists at all levels of clinical experience, and imaging researchers